kenfar/DataGristle/README.md

    * gristle_file_converter
        - Converts an input file with one csv dialect into an output file with another.
+   * gristle_freaker
+       - Produces a frequency distribution of multiple columns from input file.
+   * gristle_profiler (was: gristle_determinator)
+       - Identifies file formats, generates metadata, prints file analysis report
+       - This is the most mature - and also used by the other utilities so that you generally do not need to enter file structure info.
+   * gristle_slicer
+       - Used to extract a subset of columns and rows out of an input file.
+   * gristle_sorter
+       - CSV-aware sort utility that handles data that breaks unix sorts.
    * gristle_validator
        - Validates csv files by confirming that all records have the right number of fields, and by apply a json schema full of requirements to each record.
+   * gristle_viewer
+       - Shows one record from a file at a time - formatted based on metadata.

+# File and Directory Utilities provided in this release:
    * gristle_dir_merger
        - Used to consolidate large directories with options to control matching criteria as well as matching actions.
    * gristle_processor
        - Used to apply actions, like delete, compress, etc, to files based on very flexible criteria.
-   * gristle_viewer
-       - Shows one record from a file at a time - formatted based on metadata.

 # gristle_slicer